 • Provide the employment growth data (both number of job openings and percentage growth) in the Career and Technical Education Occupations(s) for which you are training for the most recently captured ten-year period as projected by the California Employment Development Department for Sonoma County.
 In addition, please include the average of the nine-county Bay Area.
 If you need assistance, please call the office of the Dean of Career and Technical Education and Economic Development at (707) 524-1792.

-The average growth rate for the nine-county bay area is 10.92%
+The average growth rate for the nine-county bay area is 13.31% which has grown compared to last year 10.92%.